AtulPatidar1709/visonspace/README.md

 - **Next.js**: A React framework for building server-rendered applications.
 - **JavaScript**: The programming language used for both front-end and back-end logic.
 - **Clerk**: Authentication service for managing user login and registration.
-- **Custom Booking Library**: A custom-built solution for handling bookings within the application.
+- **Custom Board Management**: A custom-built solution for handling Board within the application.
 - **MongoDB**: A NoSQL database for storing user data, board information, and booking details.

 ## Installation and Setup